Feminist movement: Pre-feminism society

 The French Revolution began with the inequality felt by French citizens and came as a reaction from the "Declaration of the Rights of Man and of the Citizen" which was signed in August 1789.
-The declaration gave rights to men who were termed Active Citizens.
-Active Citizenship was given to French men who were twenty-five years, or older, worked, and paid taxes, and who could not be titled a servant.
+The declaration gave rights to men who were termed active citizens.
+Active citizenship was given to French men who were twenty-five years, or older, worked, and paid taxes, and who could not be titled a servant.
 The declaration dismissed the population who were women, foreigners, children, and servants, as passive citizens.
 Passive citizens, French women in particular, focused their fight on gaining citizenship and equal rights.

 One of the first women to speak out on women's rights and inequality was French playwright Olympes de Gouges, who wrote the "Declaration of the Rights of Woman" in 1791, in contrast to the "Declaration of the Rights of Man and of the Citizen."
 She famously stated, "Women are born free and are man's equal in law.
-Social distinctions can be founded solely on common utility"(De Gouges 1791).
+Social distinctions can be founded solely on common utility."
 Olympes used her words to urge women to speak up and take control of their rights.
 She demonstrated the similarity between the duties as a citizen of both men and women and the cohesion to ensue if both genders were considered equal.

 British philosopher and writer Mary Wollstonecraft published in 1792 what has been seen as the first feminist treaty on the human rights of women, "Vindication of the Rights of Woman."
 She pressed the issue of equality between men and women, stating: "No society can be either virtuous or moral while half of the population are being subjugated by the other half'(Wollstonecraft 2009 p.59).

 She went on to write about the Law of Nature and the desire for women to present more as themselves, and demand respect and equality from their male counterparts, "...men endeavor to sink us still lower, merely to render us alluring objects for a moment; and women, intoxicated by the adoration which men, under the influence of their senses, pay them, do not see, to obtain a durable interest in their hearts, or to become the friends of the fellow-creatures who find amusement in their society"(Wollstonecraft 2008, p.
 10).